alexascensao/myProject/README.txt

+This is totally awesome.
 This is a test project.
 Be carefull of where you are in the Bash Cmd.

 This project will help me learn about working with Git repositories.